-Dovid Lessin, MA, is a certified psychotherapist with a private practice in the Nachla'ot neighborhood of Jerusalem, Israel.
+Dr. Dovid Lessin, PsyD, holds a doctorate in Clinical Psychology and is a certified psychotherapist with a private practice in Jerusalem and Modiin, Israel.
 He specializes in treating couples as well as adult men and adolescents.
 He lives in Sha'alvim with his wife, Adina, and their four children.

 Education & Work Experience

 Dovid earned a B.A. in Psychology from Yeshiva University.
-He holds a Masters Degree in Mental Health Counseling from Union Institute & University and certification in Counseling and Family Therapy from The Family Institute in Jerusalem.
-Dovid also received intensive post-graduate training treating male perpetrators of abuse at The Family Institute's Domestic Violence Unit.
-He is currently working towards completing his doctoral studies in Clinical Psychology at California Southern University.
+He holds an M.A. in Mental Health Counseling from Union Institute & University and a Psy.D. in Clinical Psychology from California Southern University.
+Dovid earned certification in Counseling and Family Therapy from The Family Institute in Jerusalem and also received intensive post-graduate training treating male perpetrators of abuse at The Family Institute's Domestic Violence Unit.
+He has completed Levels 1, 2 & 3 training in Internal Family Systems (IFS) therapy.

 After 4 years of clinical training at The Family Institute, Dovid joined the Kav L'Noar Center for Families and Young Adults, located in Jerusalem.
 As a therapist at Kav L'Noar, Dovid conducted intake interviews and served as a family therapist, working with male adolescents, their parents, and other family members when necessary.

-Dovid also serves as the Yo'etz Chinuchi, Guidance Counselor, at Yeshivat Shaalvim, where he provides individual counseling to overseas students ages 17 through 21, and offers personal-growth oriented lectures.
+Dovid served for 11 years as the Yo'etz Chinuchi, Guidance Counselor, at Yeshivat Shaalvim, where he provided individual and group counseling to overseas students ages 17 through 21, and offered a variety of personal-growth oriented lectures.